Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Observed appearance, shadow, and photon rings in thin disk accretion flow

 Figure \ref{fig.5} illustrates the photon trajectories for three BH spacetimes: the Bardeen BH (\(g/M = 0.1\)), the PFDM-Sch BH (\(b/M = 0.1\)), and the PFDM-Bardeen BH (\(g/M = b/M = 0.1\)).
 The first row shows how the orbital winding number around the thin accretion disk varies with the impact parameter $\bar{b}$, where red curves denote photon ring trajectories, yellow curves represent lensing ring trajectories, and black curves correspond to direct emission.
 The second row presents the associated photon paths, with direct emission shown in blue, lensing ring trajectories in green, and photon ring trajectories in red, thereby completing the classification of photon motion in these geometries.
 In addition, table II reveals clear quantitative distinctions among the Bardeen, PFDM-Sch, and PFDM–Bardeen BHs.
 The shadow radius \(\bar{b}_c\) shows clear and non-degenerate differences among the three BHs.
 As indicated in Table II, the Bardeen BH yields the smallest shadow scale, with \(\bar{b}_c/M\approx5.19\).
 When PFDM is introduced, the shadow becomes significantly larger: the PFDM–Bardeen and PFDM–Sch BHs give \(\bar{b}_c/M\approx6.11\) and \(6.12\), respectively, representing an increase of about 17–18\% relative to the Bardeen case.
 A similar hierarchy is observed for the other characteristic quantity: both \(r_{\rm H}\) and \(r_{\rm ph}\) consistently exceed the corresponding values of the Bardeen BH.

 Table III shows how the DM parameter and the magnetic charge affect the horizon radius, photon sphere radius and the shadow scale.
 When the magnetic charge is fixed at \(g/M = 0.1\), increasing the DM parameter \(b\) consistently enlarges the key geometrical scales of BH.
 The outer horizon shifts outward, the photon sphere radius increases, and the corresponding shadow radius becomes larger.
 This trend indicates that PFDM effectively deepens the gravitational potential at large radii, thereby expanding both the causal boundary and the region accessible to unstable photon orbits.
 In contrast, when the DM parameter is fixed at \(b/M = 0.1\), variations in the magnetic charge exert only a modest influence.
 Increasing \(g\) slightly decreases the horizon radius, the photon sphere radius, and the shadow size, and these changes are significantly weaker than those driven by \(b\).
+As for why the magnetic charge contributes so little to the dynamics, we speculate that several factors may be responsible.
+In the metric \eqref{5}, both \(g\) and \(r\) appear in the denominator.
+The influence of the magnetic charge becomes appreciable only when its magnitude is comparable to the radial coordinate.
+In the large‑scale regions probed by our study—in particular at the photon sphere and shadow scales \(r \sim 5M\)—we typically have \(r \gg g\).
+Consequently, the Bardeen term \( -2Mr^2/(r^2+g^2)^{3/2} \) expands as \( -2M/r + \mathcal{O}(g^2/r^3) \), so the magnetic charge only enters at order \(g^2/r^3\), a strongly suppressed correction.
+The role of \(g\) is therefore noticeable only near the central region, where it serves to remove the curvature singularity inherent in the Bardeen BH; however, this extreme inner zone is not directly accessible to EHT imaging.
+In contrast, the PFDM contributes significantly to the overall spacetime geometry through the logarithmic term \( -(b/r)\ln(r/b) \).
+As shown quantitatively in Table III, varying \(b/M\) from 0 to 0.08 increases the photon sphere radius by about 14$\%$, while varying \(g/M\) from 0 to 0.3 decreases it by only 1.7$\%$.
+Thus, on macroscopic scales, the gravitational influence of the PFDM dominates over that of the magnetic charge, effectively masking the subtle effects of \(g\) in the dynamics.
+This explains why all our observational signatures—shadow size, photon ring brightness, and redshift distribution—are primarily controlled by \(b\), with \(g\) playing only a negligible role.
 Overall, \(b\) serves as the primary parameter governing the global BH scale and shadow diameter, while the magnetic charge introduces only a minor, secondary correction that mildly contracts these characteristic radii.